LuciaGiagnolini12/FileSystem_to_BoDi/phase#5/readme.md

 fast_title_anonymization.log    # full execution log
 ```

-The exit code is `0` if all consistency checks pass, `1` if any anomaly is detected (protected metadata Redacted, or works not correctly protected).
+The exit code is `0` if all consistency checks pass, `1` if any anomaly is detected (kept metadata Redacted, or works not correctly kept).

 ---